zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/index-attribute.md

 ### Multi-Column Index

-If you wish to apply an index on more than one column, you specify them as a comma separate value.
+If you wish to apply an index on more than one column, you specify them as a comma separated value.

 ```csharp
 [Index(nameof(Ssn),nameof(DateOfBirth))]